 Repeater Rules & Policy

-W4CQ repeaters are open for all to use, provided you follow the rules in using them.
+CARC repeaters are open to all for use, provided you follow the rules in using them.

 Per ARRL guidelines: “A repeater is not a public utility – you don’t have a “right” to use it.
 When you are using a repeater you are, in effect, a visitor in the owner’s station.
 So, you should conduct yourself accordingly.
 If you use that station in a manner that the owner finds objectionable, that person has every right to revoke your privilege of using it!”